ChainSafe/dappeteer/README.md

   - `metamask.confirmTransaction([{ gas, gasLimit }])`: commands MetaMask to submit a transaction.
 For this to work MetaMask has to be in a transaction confirmation state (basically promting the user to submit/reject a transaction).
 You can (optionally) pass an object with `gas` and/or `gasLimit`, by default they are `20` and `50000` respectively.

   - `metamask.sign()`: commands MetaMask to sign a message.
 For this to work MetaMask must be in a sign confirmation state.

+  - `metamask.approve()`: enables the app to connect to MetaMask account in privacy mode